buddycloud/buddycloud-webclient-discontinuted/readme.md

     ./build.sh

+or just download the [tarball](https://github.com/downloads/buddycloud/channel-webclient/buddycloud-webclient-wip0001.tar.gz) and extract it in your webroot.

 This repository needs to be in the webroot of your computer.
 On OS X - you can set up a vhost by editing:

     /private/etc/apache2/extra/httpd-vhosts.conf